 Sustainable and Ethical Engagement Rings: What Are They?

 There are two components you need to consider when shopping for a sustainable and ethical engagement ring: the metal and the stones.
-You need to ensure that both the metal and the stones in your ring were procured in a way that is both planet and people friendly.
+You need to ensure that both the metal and the stones in your ring were procured in a way that is both planet and people-friendly.
 The origin of these materials is the most important factor here – if you can not name the origin of your engagement ring metal and stones, then you cannot say for sure that your ring is eco-friendly or ethical.
+We will use the terms sustainable and ethical interchangeably throughout this post.

 Sustainable Wedding Ring Metals